NJUPT-IPR-ZhuWeihong/JI2IT/README.md

 # Joint Image-to-Image Translation for Traffic Monitoring Driver Face Image Enhancement (JI2IT)
 ## Introduction
-The real traffic monitoring driver face (TMDF) images are with complex multiple degradations, which decline face recognition accuracy in real intelligent transportation systems (ITS).
+The real traffic monitoring driver face (TMDF) images are with complex multiple degradations, which decline face recognition accuracy in real intelligent transportation systems (ITS).
 We are the first to propose joint image-to-image (I2I) translation to enhance TMDF images of ITS. the experiments on TMDF (i.e., the brevity name of the face database collected from real ITS) and Chinese famous face (CFF) databases, as well as CelebA and MegaFace databases, indicate that the proposed method can efficiently enhance TMDF images whose degradation variations are learned by FDSP-CG.